Trade marks - Tuvalu and Montenegro scenarios

 This document expands upon the ‘Montenegro’ and ‘Tuvalu’ scenarios we outlined in CITMA’s ‘EU registered rights - trade mark’ document.

 We provide additional detail on how issues such as pending applications and non-use cancellation could be addressed under each scenario, together with brief comments.
-A table summarising the various options considered can be seen here.

 The Montenegro model

 All existing EUTM registrations would be automatically entered onto the UK trade mark register as UK trade mark registrations with the same scope of protection, registration date and, where applicable, priority and seniority.

 Existing EUTM registrations would be entered onto the UK trade mark register, as for the Montenegro model, but only if the owner makes a positive decision to extend them to the UK - probably by filing a form within a set period.

 In contrast to UK national applications (and UK designations of International registrations) EU trade mark applications do not require a bona fide intention to use the trade mark.
 There is concern that entering EU trade mark registrations onto the UK register without provisions on intent to use would undermine the state of the UK register.

 Montenegro: All newly created UK ‘child’ registrations should have a (rebuttable) presumption of intention to use.
 The owner of such registrations would be required to confirm use/intent to use at the time of renewal, or upon enforcement, amendment of the registration or other interaction with the UKIPO, if prior to renewal.
 The presumption of intention to use could be challenged in cancellation proceedings.